boschmotorsport/WinDarab/Instrument Panel.md

 #### Bar Display Common Settings

-The *Bar Display* can be configured with the following settings:
+The *Bar Display* can be configured with the following settings:<br>
 ![Bar Display Common Settings](images/Instrument%20Panel%20-%20Bar%20Display%20Common%20Settings.png)

 - Channel: Defines the channel data that the element will present